haampie/executable-wrapper/README.md

-Simple executable wrapper that sets defaults variables, with original names in `ps aux` / `top`.
+Simple executable wrapper that sets default variables, with original names in `ps aux` / `top`.

 Build example with
 ```